er-ri/etrobocon/docs/note.md

 !!! note "About the usage of `uasyncio`(`asyncio` for python)"

     The statement `await asyncio.sleep(0)` will allow other tasks to run without blocking the current task for any significant amount of time.
 For the following code, the function will keep displaying the current time for 1 second.
-If you comment out the line `await asyncio.sleep(0)`, the function will keep running without termination.
+If you comment out the line `await asyncio.sleep(0)`, the function will keep running and will not stop.

 ```python
 import asyncio